Initially ridiculed, but eventually becoming one of the most iconic and recognized structures ever created.

 A similar anecdote is going around about Tour Montparnasse with the claim that it has the most amazing observation deck in Paris because it’s the only one where you can’s see the skyscraper!

 16. The Eiffel Tower was constructed in record time

-It was the first time in human history that a building of over 300 meters tall was constructed. because it needed to be ready for the Exposition in 1889, there was a deadline in the very near future.
+It was the first time in human history that a building over 300 meters tall was constructed. because it needed to be ready for the Exposition in 1889, there was a deadline very soon.

 It seemed like an impossible task, since digging the foundations only started on January 28, 1887.